utpal-barman/Expense-Tracker-flutter-app/README.md

 # Expense Tracker

-A new Flutter application for tracking expenses
+A mobile application for tracking expenses.
+This app can run both on IOS and Android.
+Made with :heart: and flutter.

 ## Getting Started